JeffreyChan0913/Iris/README.md

 7. how many times would l = l + 1 be executed?
 8. how many times would r = r + 1 be executed?
 9. how many times would u = u + 1 be executed?
-10.how many times would d = d + 1 be executed?
+10. how many times would d = d + 1 be executed?
 11. what's the purpose of those if else if statement block?

 ### Problem